 3. “We’re safe because we bought a comprehensive security solution”

-Don’t get influenced by empty vendor promises and don’t be afraid to go for specific solutions for specific cybersecurity threats such as a specialized web vulnerability scanner to protect yourself from web-related threats.
+Don’t get influenced by empty vendor promises and don’t be afraid to go for specific solutions for specific security threats such as a specialized web vulnerability scanner to protect yourself from web-related threats.
 Look for manufacturers that are not afraid to tell you the facts instead of using big business language to cloud your eyes.
 Look for specialized manufacturers because they have the means to protect you effectively.
-And always remember that software is just a tool and it’s the way that you use that tools that really matters.
+And always remember that software automation is just a tool and it’s the way that you use that tools that really matters.

 Another related mistake of many SMBs is the fact that they focus on the security of their offices.
 In the past, this made sense because most assets were kept in the office, often including servers.
-Nowadays, SMBs mostly rely on cloud solutions and therefore, cybersecurity controls should focus on cloud security and web presence because most business assets are based on web technologies (including mobile technologies and IoT).
+Nowadays, SMBs mostly rely on cloud solutions and therefore, cybersecurity controls should focus on cloud data security and web presence because most business assets are based on web technologies (including mobile technologies and IoT).

 Maybe back in 2000, an antivirus solution and a network scanner were more important than a web vulnerability scanner but now, in 2020, this is no longer the case.
-While anti-malware solutions are still key to protect against threats such as ransomware, protecting the web is at least just as important and only web vulnerability scanners can do it.
+While endpoint anti-malware solutions are still key to protect against threats such as ransomware, protecting the web is at least just as important, and only web vulnerability scanners can do it.

 4. “We’re safe because we don’t expose our applications or data to the public”

 This is another very dangerous myth that leads to major problems.
 SMB managers often think that if the company does not work in the public space, it is safe from attacks.
 However, this could not be farther from the truth.